willkoehler/clintonville_greenways/_posts/2015-05-08-phase-1-route-and-design.md

 Calumet Street <span class='muted smaller'>('A' on map)</span> is the biggest challenge on the Neighborhood Greenways route.
 Traffic volume is 2200 cars/day - twice what we would like.
 85th percentile speed is 33mph in some places - well above our goal of 25mph.
+Because of the windy nature of the road and higher traffic volumes, unsafe passes are common, making this road unsuitable in it's current condition for families and other risk-averse people.

-Calumet is a neighborhood collector, which means traffic restrictions would be difficult.
-Because on-street parking is widely used, we cannot make room for bike lanes.
+Calumet is a neighborhood collector, which means traffic restrictions will be difficult.
+Because on-street parking is widely used, especially south of Weber, we cannot make room for bike lanes.

-<b>Create well-defined travel lanes.</b> Stripe out an 8' parking lane with a white line.
-Add a yellow
-center line.
-This will define the travel lanes and visually narrow the road, which has been shown to slow down traffic.

-Consider using a dashed yellow line where it's safe to pass people biking and double yellow line elsewhere.

-<b>Add green sharrows</b> at 75 to 100 foot intervals.
-Sharrows on a green background are more
+<b>Visually narrow road.</b> The wider sections of Calumet lead to faster speeds.
+One option
+is to stripe out an 8' parking lane.
+Also evaluate for green infrastructure such as curb bump outs in coordination with Columbus Blueprint.

+<b>Remove yellow center line.</b> A yellow center line encourages higher speeds and more
+dangerous passing behavior.
+Use short sections of yellow center lines only at major intersections (Arcadia, Weber, Broadway) and around blind curves.

-effective than standard sharrows and are recommended for roads with higher traffic volume.
-More frequent sharrows are also advised for roads with higher traffic volume and speed.
+<b>Use more frequent sharrows.</b> More frequent sharrows are advised for roads with higher
+traffic volume and speed.
+Consider sharrows at 75 to 100 foot intervals.

+<b>Add "Bikes may use full lane" signs.</b> These signs are the recommended standard for
+clarifying that bikes are allowed full use of the road.
+"Share the road" signs should not be used.

 <div class="full rounded shadow"><img src="/images/phase-1/calumet.jpg"></div>

+## Intersection of Torrence Road and High Street

+Traffic at this intersection <span class='muted smaller'>('B' on map)</span> increased significantly after the new Starbucks opened.
+Although drivers are fairly cautious and aware of people biking and walking, the large volume of cars can make navigating this intersection tricky.

+<b>Add ladder-style crosswalks</b>.
+More prominent crosswalks will highlight the Neighborhood
+Greenways crossing, raise awareness of the increased bike and pedestrian traffic, and make people walking and biking feel more comfortable.

 ## Intersection of Milton, Northmoor, and Montrose Way

-This 6-way intersection <span class='muted smaller'>('B' on map)</span> is large and has numerous
+This 6-way intersection <span class='muted smaller'>('C' on map)</span> is large and has numerous
 conflict points.
 While traffic volume is generally low, it can still be tricky to navigate with bikes, cars and pedestrians all using the same space.